kobi0312/Cards-kobi/README.md

 └── users/                      # User-related components and pages

 Features

-Add, Edit, Delete Cards: Fully functional CRUD operations for business cards.
+* Add, Edit, Delete Cards: Fully functional CRUD operations for business cards.
-Card Details: View additional information for each card.
+* Card Details: View additional information for each card.
-Responsive Design: Styled with Material-UI for a modern and responsive user experience.
+* Responsive Design: Styled with Material-UI for a modern and responsive user experience.

 Technologies

-React: Frontend library for building user interfaces.
+* React: Frontend library for building user interfaces.
-Material-UI: UI component library for styling the app.
+* Material-UI: UI component library for styling the app.
-Axios: HTTP client for API requests.
+* Axios: HTTP client for API requests.
-React Router: For handling navigation and routing.
+* React Router: For handling navigation and routing.

 Contributing
 Contributions are welcome!
 To contribute:

-Fork the repository.
+1. Fork the repository.
-Create a new branch: git checkout -b feature-branch.
+2. Create a new branch: git checkout -b feature-branch.
-Commit your changes: git commit -m 'Add a feature'.
+3. Commit your changes: git commit -m 'Add a feature'.
-Push the branch: git push origin feature-branch.
+4. Push to your branch: git push origin feature-branch.
-Submit a pull request.
+5. Submit a pull request.

 License

 This project is licensed under the MIT License.